×

 All about Epidosite and Taconite Properties

 Know all about Epidosite and Taconite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Epidosite belongs to Igneous Rocks while Taconite belongs to Sedimentary Rocks.Texture of Epidosite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Taconite is Banded, Trellis.
 Epidosite appears Dull and Soft and Taconite appears Layered, Banded, Veined and Shiny.
-The luster of Epidosite is not available while that of Taconite is earthy.
+The luster of Epidosite is while that of Taconite is earthy.
 Epidosite is available in black, brown, light to dark grey colors whereas Taconite is available in red, reddish brown colors.
 The commercial uses of Epidosite are commemorative tablets, creating artwork and that of Taconite are as a touchstone, cemetery markers, creating artwork.